deepakveeravalli/get-started-with-python/02_Getting_Started/02_getting_started.md

 Choose meaningful names that explain what the variable holds.

 ## 📦 Variables

-Variables store values.
+Variables store values in computer memory.
 You don’t need to declare their type, just assign a value and Python will figure it out.

 ```python
 name = "Emily"